nickjj/ansible-docker/README.md

 # If Docker Compose is being installed, which version do you want to use?
 docker__compose_version: "1.22.0"

+# If Docker Compose is being installed, where should it be downloaded from?
+docker__compose_download_url: "https://github.com/docker/compose/releases/download/{{ docker__compose_version }}/docker-compose-Linux-x86_64"

 # A list of users to be added to the docker group.
 For example if you have a
 # user of "admin", then you'll want to set docker__users: ["admin"] here.
 #